Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Model Hamiltonian and the Nambu formalism

-The problem can be exactly solved for an impurity without onsite interaction, $U=0$.
+The problem can exactly be solved for the impurity without the onsite interaction, $U=0$.
 Due to energy conservation it is convenient to use the Fourier transform from (imaginary) time to frequency (energy) where the Green function can analytically be continued to complex values.
 The matrix of the inverse Green function for a complex energy $z$ with identical left and fright superconductors reads

 where

 is the ``hybridization self-energy'', that is, a dynamical renormalization of the impurity energy level due to the hybridization to the superconducting leads.
 We approximated the Green function in the leads by its value at the Fermi energy and introduced an effective hybridization strength $\Gamma_{0}= 2\pi t^{2}\rho_{0}$.
 We denoted $\Phi = \Phi_{L} - \Phi_{R}$ the difference between the phases of the left and right superconducting leads and $\rho_{0}$ the density of states of the lead electrons at the Fermi energy.
 To represent explicitly the hybridization self-energy we introduced a new complex number $\zeta=\xi+i\eta$ derived from the complex energy $z = x + iy$ by a quadratic equation $\zeta^2=z^2-\Delta^2$.
 Thereby the following convention for the complex square root has been used